Professor Brad Areheart’s article The Symmetry Principle will be published in Volume 58 of the Boston College Law Review.

-Nashville’s News Channel 5 interviewed Associate Dean and Professor Alex Long about whether Nashville General Session Judge Casey Moreland (who has since resigned) engaged in conduct that violated the Tennessee Code of Judicial Ethics.
+Associate Dean and Professor Alex Long was interviewed by Nashville’s News Channel 5 about whether Nashville General Session Judge Casey Moreland (who has since resigned) engaged in conduct that violated the Tennessee Code of Judicial Ethics.
 Additionally, an ABA Journal article titled “Decision Dylan: Our most-cited songwriter in judicial rulings brings complex poetry to court opinions” cited Dean Long’s article The Freewheelin’ Judiciary: A Bob Dylan Legal Anthology, 39 Fordham Urban Law Journal 1363 (2011).

 Professor Glenn Reynolds‘ article, Of Coups and the Constitution, was just published in the Spring, 2017 issue of the Columbia Human Rights Law Review.